jonnonz1/nz-statute-book/acts/public/2020/racing-industry-act-2020.md

 ### 16 Racing codes must prepare statement of intent
 (1) Before the start of a racing year, each racing code must prepare and provide to the Minister a statement of intent relating to that year and to each of the 2 subsequent racing years.
-(2) The proposed statement of intent must set out, for each racing year to which it relates,— (a) the code’s rules, as required by section 6 of the Incorporated Societies Act 1908; and (b) the objectives of the code; and
+(2) The proposed statement of intent must set out, for each racing year to which it relates,— (a) the code’s rules, as required by subpart 3 of Part 3 of the Incorporated Societies Act 2022; and (b) the objectives of the code; and
   (c) the nature and scope of the activities to be undertaken by the code; and (d) a statement of the code’s policy for distributing funds received from TAB NZ to racing clubs registered with the code in accordance with section 19; and